 “I’ve proved a family legend…maybe it’s time to share it?”
 I nervously typed a response to the call for article submissions.
 I had discovered an amazing story about “my Deadwood third-great-grandfather” and wanted to tell the world!

 But oh, that dratted self doubt.
 Why must we question ourselves at life’s most amazing moments?
 And yet, that is exactly what I did.
 What would people think?
 Would I sound uneducated?
 Would someone say my writing was awful?

 Fortunately, the members of the group connected to GAA Magazine are some of the very best people anywhere.
 “Go for it!” urged one group member.
-Another one asked, “How will other people know if you don’t share it?”
-Another one reminded me that they were “a pretty accepting crowd,” and that I was among friends.
+Another member asked, “How will other people know if you don’t share it?”
+Still another member reminded me that they were “a pretty accepting crowd,” and that I was among friends.